p15r/nix-tresorit/README.md

-An FHS Env-based Nix package for Tresorit allowing it to be installed from the [official source](https://tresorit.com/download) without the worry about Tresorit being dynamically-linked and self-updating.
+An FHS Env-based Nix Flake for Tresorit allowing it to be installed from the [official source](https://tresorit.com/download) without the worry about Tresorit being dynamically-linked and self-updating.